U.S. solar firms see growth in fire-stricken California

 The fires, driven by howling seasonal winds, have forced California power utility PG&E to cut electricity here to millions of people to prevent its transmission lines from touching off new blazes.
 PG&E said such outages, which reveal the vulnerabilities of the state's traditional above-ground grid to wild weather, might be unavoidable over the next decade while the grid is upgraded.

-“Demand is quite high for solar right now,” SunPower Corp (SPWR.O) Chief Executive Tom Werner said in an interview.
+“Demand is quite high for solar right now,” SunPower Corp Chief Executive Tom Werner said in an interview.
 “The first step toward taking control of your energy is to generate solar energy and then the next step is to get a battery.”

 Werner said SunPower has seen a 20% increase in rooftop system sales this quarter he believes are related to the fires.
 EnergySage, a website that provides solar installation quotes, cited a 122% jump in the number of people in PG&E’s service territory registering for its service on Oct.
 28 alone compared to this year’s weekday average.